 Want to have some fun?
 Do a web search on "I hate HDR."
-Tons of pages will come.
+Tons of pages will come up.

 As my dad used to say, "To each his own."
 I say, "Why hate anything?"
-And, my take on teaching HDR - or creating HDR images - is that there is no "right way" and no "one way" to create HDR images.
+And, my take on teaching HDR - or creating HDR images - is that there is no "right way" and no "one way."

 It's all personal, like all art.

-Some folks like realistic-looking HDR images, such as the image above, while others like super-saturated images with the grunge look, like the image below.
-Both images were taken on my workshops.
+Some folks like realistic-looking HDR images, such as the image above, while others like super-saturated images with the grunge look, like the images below.

 I don't teach HDR the right way, I simply teach it my way - which covers creating all types of HDR images.

 The HDR program I recommend most is Photomatix from HDR soft.
 You can save 15% on Photomatix when you use this code - ricksammon - upon checkout from the HDR soft web site.

 Here is post I did on the latest version of Photomatix.
 The above image is from that post.

 One tip I do offer when it comes to HDR: The subject often suggests the HDR effect.
 For example, you probably want a natural-looking HDR image for a landscape, while the super-saturated/grunge effect may look good on a photo of an old car.

 As with all your photography, I say follow your heart.
 Or as Ginger Baker wrote, "Do what you like."